Newcastle upon Tyne, England Travel Guide

 Photo of Newcastle's Castle Keep and Black Gate in the city centre.

-Top attractions in Newcastle upon Tyne
+Top Attractions in Newcastle upon Tyne

 Map of attractions

-Vacation packages in Newcastle upon Tyne
+Things To Do in Newcastle upon Tyne

 Photo of reflections on the River Tyne.